-The world is experiencing an unprecedented health and economic crisis, because of the pandemic caused by the COVID-19 virus.
+The world is experiencing an unprecedented health and economic crisis, because of the pandemic caused by COVID-19.
 All over the globe, we are all drifting into the unknown.

-In Europe, and especially Spain and Italy, we are suffering the consequences of this invisible threat.
-In Spain alone, the virus has, to date, claimed over 14,000 lives and the health system is, without a trace of doubt, on the verge of collapse.
+In Europe, and especially Spain, Italy and France we are suffering the consequences of this invisible threat.
 The lockdown and confinement measures, necessary in order to fight the contagion rate of the virus and preserve lives in so far as possible on the one hand, have resulted in unparalleled economic downturn and job losses in the order of hundreds of thousands.
 Strategic sectors that are key of our economies have been severely hit and the recovery prospects are grim.

-It is in this context that we, as your main partners and allies, extend to you our call for a reconsideration of your Administration's policy concerning the additional tariffs imposed under Section 301 in light of the Airbus' subsidies.
-These additional tariffs dramatically affect many Spanish exporters, mainly on the agri-food industry.
+It is in this context that we ask you to pursue, by all means available to you, a negotiated solution with the United States Administration concerning the additional tariffs imposed under Section 301 in light of the Airbus' subsidies.
+These additional tariffs dramatically affect many European exporters, mainly on the agri-food industry.
 As you are well aware, the current pandemic has added additional pressure on the already existing challenges the agri-food industry is facing, as it struggles to deliver basic products to our citizens in very difficult circumstances.

-It is our firm understanding that Spanish exporters not linked to Airbus but affected by Section 301 should not suffer the consequences of a decades-old aeronautical dispute in which it stands to gain nothing, but lose everything.
+It is our firm understanding that European exporters not linked to Airbus but affected by Section 301 should not suffer the consequences of a decades-old aeronautical dispute in which it stands to gain nothing, but lose everything.
 The present health emergency requires a problem-solving approach and measures that guarantee strategic sectors such as agri-food are shielded from being a collateral damage to parallel disputes and to look beyond what has been so far unproductive thinking.